 Pursuant to the SAFE Regulations, the registration or record-filing of a cross border guarantee contract by the SAFE, and other administrative matters and requirements specified therein, will not constitute prerequisites for the cross-border guarantee contract to enter into effect.
 However, failure to complete the registration as required may result in a fine up to RMB300,000 under the Foreign Exchange of Cross Border Guarantee Measures.
 In addition, where the Guarantor fails to complete the registration with the SAFE, the Guarantor must, before performing the obligations under the Guarantee of the Bonds, complete a remedial registration.
-Only by submitting the registration documents or remedial registration documents will the Guarantor be able to remit funds outside PRC in order to perform its payment obligations under the Guarantee of the Bonds.
-In addition, if the guarantee liability is a repayment obligation for an issuer under the offshore bond issuance, the equity interests of such issuer must be directly or indirectly held by an onshore entity and the proceeds of the bond issuance must be used for an offshore project in which the onshore entity has an equity interest and the issuer and such offshore project must have been duly approved by, registered and filed with the relevant authorities in charge of outbound investment.
+Only by submitting the registration documents or remedial registration documents will the Guarantor be able to remit funds outside PRC in order to perform its payment obligation for an issuer under the offshore bond issuance, the equity interests of such issuer must be directly or indirectly held by an onshore entity and the proceeds of the bond issuance must be used for an offshore project in which the onshore entity has an equity interest and the issuer and such offshore project must have been duly approved by, registered and filed with the relevant authorities in charge of outbound investment.